D0minicH/FIFA-Worldcup-statistics/README.md

  You can select the teams and their according  players you want to compare.

 ## Comments
-This is an Import from a private github-repo.
-As mentioned already during class, it can be not yet called a first prototype, since the data wrangling took much more time than expected and we didn't have that much time to work on the actual programming.
-Most work will be done during the project week.
+This is a first Prototype.
+Finalisation will happen during the next 2 weeks.

 ## Technical information
 **Main file path**: index.html